Master Configuration Chaining

 Whilst in Mercury's standard variant, the main menu is rendered in a traditional way with a horizontal bar and vertical drop-down menus, the Burger Menu variant shows the main menu in the form of a fold-out burger menu on the left.

-as defined in the master configuration of the Mercury standard variant. - Figure B shows the Burger menu variant formatter.
-Note that the formatter of the variation has the same type and the same key,
+The next figure shows the Burger menu variant formatter.
+Note that the formatter of the variation has the same type and the same key, m-layout-group-simple and m/layout/group as the standard formatter.

-as the standard formatter. - The variation formatter is referenced in the master configuration of the Burger menu variant, see figure C, and in that overwrites the corresponding standard formatter.
+The variation formatter is referenced in the master configuration of the Burger menu variant, see the figure below, and in that overwrites the corresponding standard formatter.

-is needed as one can see in figure D. The dynamic function of the standard variant is explicitely removed and the dynamic function of the burger menu variant is added. - The Burger menu variant finally needs some extra CSS and JavaScript, which is included with the help of plugins as shown in figure D. Plugins are described in one of the next chapters.
+The Burger menu variant finally needs some extra CSS and JavaScript, which is included with the help of plugins as shown below.
+Plugins are described in one of the next chapters.

-, follow a convention in taking up the path where formatters are stored in the module.
+Formatter keys in Mercury, e.g. m/layout/group, follow a convention in taking up the path where formatters are stored in the module.
 Although the path-like structure of Mercury's formatter keys is just a convention, it is common practice that a formatter key bears some sort of semantics.

 Semantics are a helpful tool to keep the overview but lead to problems if the name of a formatter key changes over time.
 Especially if the formatter key is already used by many contents in many sites.